AlexanderBlake/Perfect-Lap/README.md

 ## Quadratic Regression Model
 A quadratic regression model is used because experience tells us that there is an optimal temperature window for peak performance.
 A race track that is too hot or too cold will negatively impact tire performance.
 This is turn leads to less grip leading to drivers losing lap time.

-The model currently has an R-value of 0.603.

 ![Regression Plot](./client/src/Figure_1.png)